 Earlier, we wrote about why you should consider Power BI as a Business Intelligence tool in your organization.
-Now we will describe the reasons why Power BI is the best tool for business and data analytics and analysis!
+Now we will describe the reasons why Power BI is the best tool for business and data analytics and ad-hoc data analysis!
+Power BI compared to other tools have many advantages and is very simple to use.
+End users do not need to have a technical knowledge and skills to create advanced reports and dashboards.

-Here are 9 reasons why Power BI will be useful in your organization for data analysis.
+Check out below 9 reasons why Power BI will be useful in your organization for data analysis, ad-hoc reporting, insights sharing and organizational collaboration.

 Power BI brings great value thanks to amazing visualizations and interactive dashboards that provide a consolidated view of your company’s performance.
-For the analyst in the heart, Power BI Desktop provides a free canvas for drag and drop navigation, a very extensive library of interactive visualizations and simple creation of reports and quick publishing in the Power BI service.
-Because Microsoft Power BI is part of the Microsoft business product suite, users are offered close integration with other popular Microsoft business tools, such as Microsoft Excel, Azure, and SQL Server.
+For the analyst in the heart, Power Business Intelligence Services Desktop provides a free canvas for drag and drop navigation, a very extensive library of interactive visualizations and simple creation of reports and quick publishing in the Power BI service.
+Power BI gives you also opportunity to create custom more advanced vizualizations.
+Because Microsoft Power BI is part of the Microsoft business product suite, for users is offered close integration with other popular Microsoft business products and tools, such as Microsoft Excel, Azure, and SQL Server.

-2) Unlimited access to local data and data in the cloud
+2) Unlimited access to local data (on-premises) and data in the cloud

 Power BI stores all local information and data in the cloud in one centralized location that can be accessed anytime, anywhere.
 You can also use pre-built links to improve data import from solutions such as Marketo, Salesforce, Google Analytics and many more.
 Additionally you are able to connect to different types of on-premises data storages such as SQL Server, Oracle or Hadoop.
 It also have pre build connectors to such cloud storages as Google BigQuery or all storages from Azure offering.